Digital Media Analytics at the Audit Bureau of Circulations

 16:27 – Lavery on the benefits the Audit Bureau of Circulation offers small publications.

-21:17 – Lavery on what’s happening in the world of print media as publishers migrate online and consumer generated media grows.
+21:17 – Lavery on what’s happening in print media as publishers migrate online and consumer-generated media grows.

 23:05 – Lavery on how ABC is re-inventing itself online.

-26:23 – Lavery on the parallels between RSS and paid circulation in the print world.
+26:23 – Lavery on the parallels between RSS and paid circulation in print.

 28:35 – Lavery offers his projection on the specific measurements advertisers will value as online metrics.